Hysteroscopy: Procedure, Uses, and Recovery

-Office hysteroscopy is applied in the physician’s office and its narrow and thin camera allows easy access to the endometrial cavity.
+Office hysteroscopy takes place in the physician’s office.
+Its narrow and thin camera allows easy access to the endometrial cavity.
 Ambulatory settings are ideal for patients, as they are time-saving compared with operating room procedures, and should be used whenever feasible.
 But an office hysteroscopy may fail because of pain, cervical stenosis, and poor visualization.

-An operative hysteroscopy is applied in the operation room.
+An operative hysteroscopy takes place in the operation room.
 It requires anesthesia because of the need for cervical dilatation and the timelapse of the procedure.
-Most cases that require uterine intervention will be solved by operative hysteroscopy.
+Operative hysteroscopy will solve most cases that require uterine intervention.
 These include:

-Most patients experience postoperative cramping or light bleeding and some complaints of vaginal discomfort which will be mostly eased in 15 minutes.
-Paracetamol or nonsteroidal anti-inflammatory drugs (like Advil or Tylenol, Brufen) are usually adequate for postoperative pain control, if necessary.
+Most patients experience postoperative cramping or light bleeding and some complaints of vaginal discomfort, which mostly ease in 15 minutes.
+Paracetamol or nonsteroidal anti-inflammatory drugs like Advil, Tylenol, or Brufen are usually adequate for postoperative pain control, if necessary.

 Patients can resume their daily activities within 24 hours.
-SEC sees patients for a follow-up visit 7-10 days postoperatively to assess for further complications and review results.
+At Seckin Endometriosis Center, we see patients for a follow-up visit seven to ten days after the operation to assess any further complications and review results.

-Complications from hysteroscopy are rare but could be serious if not managed by an experienced doctor
+Complications from hysteroscopy are rare but could be serious if not managed by an experienced doctor.
+They include:

 Uterine abnormalities may prevent implantation of the embryo to the endometrial cavity.
 All abnormalities should be evaluated for a patient who desires fertility.
-The uterine anomalies that are most often observed during hysteroscopy that may prevent implantation are adhesions, septa, polyps, cavitary fibroids, anomalies of the cervical canal, and lesions of the tubal cornual channels.
-According to literature, most of the patients with cavitary lesions profit from hysteroscopic treatments, and almost 65% achieve pregnancy (5).
+The uterine anomalies that are most common during hysteroscopy that may prevent implantation are adhesions, septa, polyps, cavitary fibroids, anomalies of the cervical canal, and lesions of the tubal cornual channels.
+According to literature, most of the patients with cavitary lesions profit from hysteroscopic treatments, and almost 65% achieve pregnancy.

 Most patients experience postoperative cramping or light bleeding and some complaints of vaginal discomfort.

-It is a one-day surgery.
-You will start feeling better just after the procedure and could get back to your daily routine the day after.
+Hysteroscopy is a one-day surgery.
+You will start feeling better just after the procedure and could get back to your daily routine the day after the surgery.

 If you are having heavy periods and are at risk of having uterine malignancies, you need to have an endometrial sampling.
-After evaluating the endometrial cavity to visualize the reason for abnormal bleeding with hysteroscopy, a curettage (D&C) of the endometrial cavity is usually made and the sampling is sent to the pathology department for histologic diagnosis.
+After evaluating the endometrial cavity to visualize the reason for your abnormal bleeding with hysteroscopy, a dilation and curettage (D&C) of the endometrial cavity is usually made and the sample is sent to the pathology department for histologic diagnosis.

 Office hysteroscopy does not require anesthetics but if you need to have an operative hysteroscopy for your lesions you will need sedation because of the need for cervical dilatation and the timelapse of the procedure.

-Your hormonal system will be working perfectly after the hysteroscopy but if you have also had endometrial sampling your menstruation might be delayed because the endometrial lining that peels off due to menstruation every month would be collected for sampling on your hysteroscopy procedure.
+Your hormonal system will be working normally after the hysteroscopy.
+However, if you also have had endometrial sampling, your menstruation might be late because the endometrial lining that peels off due to menstruation every month would be collected for sampling on your hysteroscopy procedure.

-Complications from hysteroscopy are rare but could be serious if not managed by experienced doctors (uterine injury, infection, hemorragia, and excessive fluid absorption caused by the uterine distention media)
+Complications from hysteroscopy are rare but could be serious if not managed by experienced doctors.
+They inlcude uterine injury, infection, hemorragia, and excessive fluid absorption caused by the uterine distention media.

-The most common way to detect endometrial cancer is with D&C but if your cancer is presented on a uterine polyp a hysteroscopy is the perfect way to see and resect it.
+The most common way to detect endometrial cancer is with D&C. However, if cancer is present on a uterine polyp, a hysteroscopy is the perfect way to see and resect it.

-At Seckin Endometriosis Center (SEC), our specialist surgeons use hysteroscopy to inspect the uterine cavity.
-Instead of using the old-fashioned blind procedure of Dilatation and Curettage (also commonly known as D&C), hysteroscopy is a minimally invasive visual approach for the diagnosis and treatment of common gynecologic problems, such as abnormal uterine bleeding, uterine abnormalities to treat fibrosis, polyps, adenomyosis, endometrial hyperplasia, and heavy menstruation with clots.
-Hysteroscopic evaluation of the uterine cavity is the gold standard in the investigation of miscarriages, early pregnancy loss, and evaluation for infertility.
+At Seckin Endometriosis Center, our specialist surgeons use hysteroscopy to inspect the uterine cavity.
+Instead of using the old-fashioned blind procedure of D&C, hysteroscopy is a minimally invasive visual approach for the diagnosis and treatment of common gynecologic problems such as abnormal uterine bleeding, uterine abnormalities to treat fibrosis, polyps, adenomyosis, endometrial hyperplasia, and heavy menstruation with clots.
+Hysteroscopic evaluation of the uterine cavity is the gold standard in the investigation of miscarriages, early pregnancy loss, and evaluation of infertility.

 Endometriosis surgery should always start with an evaluation of the endometrial cavity by hysteroscopy.
-Dilatation curettage, also known as D&C, is a touch-and-feel blind procedure.
-This procedure has been largely replaced by hysteroscopy as the current standard of accepted practice
+D&C is a touch-and-feel blind procedure.
+Hysteroscopy has largely replaced this procedure as the current standard of accepted practice

-The best time to perform hysteroscopy is immediately after the period, or in the early follicular phase.
+The best time to perform hysteroscopy is immediately after your period, or in the early follicular phase.
 The increased endometrial thickness would impair visualization other times during the cycle.
-Office hysteroscopy should always be performed at the early follicular phase to obtain optimal visualization.
-Diagnostic hysteroscopy may be combined with laparoscopy and therefore performed in the luteal phase of the menstrual cycle, but care must be taken to avoid abrading the endometrium during the procedure, causing unnecessary trauma.
+Office hysteroscopy should always take place at the early follicular phase to obtain optimal visualization.
+Diagnostic hysteroscopy may be combined with laparoscopy and therefore take place in the luteal phase of the menstrual cycle, but care must be taken to avoid abrading the endometrium during the procedure, causing unnecessary trauma.

 Our best approach is the “see and treat” technique in an advanced operative room with general anesthesia unless the patient prefers otherwise.